SelimWaly/Focaldroid/README.md

 5. Run the shell script using the command `./jobs/focaldroid.sh`.

-A pre-training model is provided here，the Focaldroid, voc 07 +12  _iter_20000, caffemodelat `./jobs/focaldroid.caffemodel`.
+A pre-training model is provided here，the Focaldroid, voc 07 +12  _iter_20000, caffemodel at `./jobs/focaldroid.caffemodel`.

 ## Contributing